oneapi-src/level-zero-spec/include/tools/PROG.md

 Event-based collection uses a simple Begin, End, GetData scheme:
 - ::xetCommandListAppendMetricQueryBegin defines the start counting event
 - ::xetCommandListAppendMetricQueryEnd defines the finish counting event
-- ::xetMetricQueryGetData reads the raw data to be later processed by ::xetMetricGroupCalculateData.
+- ::xetMetricQueryGetData reads the raw data to be later processed by ::xetMetricGroupCalculateMetricValues.

 Typically, multiple queries are used and recycled to characterize a workload.
 A Query Pool is used to efficiently use and reuse device meory for multiple queries.